dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/networking/k8s.md

 ## Example 3: Use Contiv to Specify and Enforce Network Policy

 In this example, you create a policy and attach it to an EPG.
-You specify this epg in the pod specification and verify that the policy is enforced.
+You specify this EPG in the pod specification and verify that the policy is enforced.

 Examine `policy.sh`.
 This file contains Contiv commands to create a simple ICMP deny rule, add the rule to a policy, and attach the policy to an EPG.

-Excute this script to create the network objects:
+Execute this script to create the network objects:

 ```
 [root@k8master shared]# ./policy.sh